xbmc/chorus2/readme.md

 * Enable "Allow programs on this system to control Kodi"
 * Enable "Allow programs on other systems to control Kodi"

-**For security reasons you should set a username and password to prevent unauthorised access**
+**For security reasons you should set a username and password to prevent unauthorized access**

 ### Manual install
 For Kodi v16 and below or if you want to get the latest version ASAP, an install via zip is the easiest way to go.
 Grab the